FAQs

 For the past nine years we have produced an annual for Shetland Wool Week full of Shetland knitting patterns, heritage features and articles.
 Previous editions are available to buy here.

-The ninth issue will be published in time for the event.
+The tenth issue will be published in time for the event.

 Puffins!